-A refined collection of high-quality cannabis products and design-focused, purposeful goods.
-We connect consumers with a carefully selected group of collaborators in order to create products that are inspired by their ever-evolving needs.
+Kolab Project is as much a creative studio as it is a cannabis company.
+Offering a refined collection of high quality cannabis products and design-focused, purposeful goods.
+We connect consumers with a carefully selected group of collaborators in order to create experiences that are inspired by the ever-evolving world we live in.
 Based upon consumer insights, Auxly has developed a broad portfolio of Cannabis Products to meet the evolving needs and preferences of Canadian cannabis consumers.
 Our initial focus was on the development of Cannabis 2.0 Products and we were one of the first cannabis companies to distribute and sell Cannabis 2.0 Products across Canada following their legalization.

 We were the top-selling licensed producer of Cannabis 2.0 Products nationally in 2020 and 2021.
-The Company continued to introduce a variety of Cannabis 1.0 and Cannabis 2.0 Products to the market in the first half of 2022, maintaining its #1 licensed producer position in national Cannabis 2.0 Product sales and its ranking among the top 10 licensed producers in Canada by total recreational retail sales as reported by Headset Canadian Insights Data ("Headset")1.
+We have continued to introduce a variety of Cannabis 1.0 and Cannabis 2.0 Products to the market throughout 2022, ranking among the top 10 licensed producers in Canada by total recreational retail sales as reported by Headset Canadian Insights Data ("Headset").

-Our Cannabis Products available during the second quarter of 2022 are described below by brand and product format:
+Our Cannabis Products available during the third quarter of 2022 are described below by brand and product format: